 For this beat, play the snare on the two and four, the hi-hat or ride on the 8th notes (1+ 2+ 3+ 4+), and the bass drum on the one, the “+” of two, and the three.

-Let us know what you think of these drum patterns.
-If you have any questions or comments, feel free to leave them below.
-Need some help getting started?
-Search for a drum teacher today!
+Finally, let us know what you think of these drum patterns.
+If you have any questions or comments, feel free to leave them below!